Estimating Concurrent Users for Load Testing With Google Analytics

-This concurrent users number provides a starting point from which to reason about your performance goals.
+This concurrent users number will provide a starting point from which to reason about your performance goals.

 In physical engineering, engineers plan for 3x the listed max capacity.
 So an elevator expected to carry a maximum of 3,000 pounds will be tested to 9,000 pounds.
+Now, of course, software engineering is a different discipline, but the idea is the same.
 If you are growing, 3x or greater might make sense.
-So remember that this base number is a starting point, and we should scale our goals up or down, as appropriate to the business objectives, targets, and SLA for your website.
+Keep in mind that this base number is a starting point, and we should scale our goals up or down, as appropriate to the business objectives, targets, and SLA for your website.

 If there are reasons to believe your traffic will be substantially different from historical patterns, don’t be afraid to let business expectations drive more aggressive load testing targets.
 Job security-wise, it is safer to over-test than under-test!
 That said, expectations should be plausible and based on something more than wishful thinking, and it is sometimes necessary to manage-up when expectations are out of line.